microsoft/service-fabric-yarp/README.md

 ### Extension ordering race on SFMC scale-out

 On SFMC, when the ingress node type scales out, Azure adds a fresh VM to the underlying VMSS.
-That VM starts the SF node extension and the KV VM extension concurrently unless ordering is declared.
-If SF starts first:

-1. Service Fabric joins the node and starts application activation.
-2. SFYarp's `<EndpointCertificate>` reference finds no matching cert in `LocalMachine\My` — `KVVMExtension` hasn't finished populating it yet.
-3. SF reports `WaitForCertificateForActivation` and holds activation, retrying periodically.
-4. Eventually `KVVMExtension` completes, the certificate lands, and the next retry activates SFYarp — but the node has been serving TLS errors (or nothing at all) for the interval.
+Without ordering hints, the VM starts its extensions with only implicit constraints — opening **two** distinct races that both make SFYarp unreachable on the new node until they resolve.

+**Race 1: KV vs. `SfmcSetupVmExt`.** `SfmcSetupVmExt` is the RP-injected base-setup extension.
+If `KVVMExtension` runs in parallel, certificate install can land on a VM that isn't fully set up yet, leaving the certificate store in an inconsistent state.
+Fixed by `provisionAfterExtensions: ["SfmcSetupVmExt"]` on `KVVMExtension`, which sequences KV after `SfmcSetupVmExt` completes.

+**Race 2: KV vs. SF runtime.** If the SF node extension starts before `KVVMExtension` finishes its first certificate fetch, SFYarp activation on the new node finds no matching certificate in `LocalMachine\My` and the activation attempt fails.
+Service Fabric keeps retrying activation, so the ingress port has no SFYarp listener on that node until `KVVMExtension` catches up and a subsequent retry succeeds.
+Fixed by `setupOrder: ["BeforeSFRuntime"]` on `KVVMExtension`, combined with `requireInitialSync: true` — SFMC waits for KV's initial certificate fetch before starting the SF runtime, so the first activation attempt already sees the certificate.

 **Fixes, in order of preference:**

-1. **`setupOrder: ["BeforeSFRuntime"]` on `KVVMExtension`** —
-   requires SFMC API version `2023-09-01-preview` or later.
-   Combined with `requireInitialSync: true`, this makes SFMC wait for the first certificate fetch before starting SF.
-This is the supported long-term fix.
+1. **Both `provisionAfterExtensions: ["SfmcSetupVmExt"]` and `setupOrder: ["BeforeSFRuntime"]` on `KVVMExtension`**, plus `requireInitialSync: true`. `setupOrder` requires SFMC API version `2023-09-01-preview` or later; `provisionAfterExtensions` works on any SFMC API version.
+This closes both races and is the supported long-term fix.
-2. **`vmSecrets` (Option 2 above)** — sidesteps the race entirely because certs are injected pre-boot, before any VM extension runs.
-Choose this if you're stuck on an older SFMC API version or if you want ARM/CI-driven rotation.
+2. **`vmSecrets` (Option 2 above)** — sidesteps both races entirely because certs are injected pre-boot, before any VM extension runs.
+Choose this if you're stuck on an older SFMC API version (so you can't set `setupOrder`).
 3. **Application-side retry** — a very short window can be tolerated with SFYarp's built-in activation retries plus healthy L7 probe handling (see